An unusual family story

 When I was young, I had the chance to grow up in the family vineyard, with my grandfather and my uncle.
 My need for adventure first led me to the Air Force as an airplane mechanic.

-Now it's our daughters, Lydie and Marine, to continue the history of the family winery.
+Now it's our daughters, Lydie and Marine, that continue the history of the family winery.

 The current team of Domaine Philippe SOHLER